 Pazhassi Raja Museum is located on East Hill, Kozhikode.
 From Mavoor Road Junction, it is 6.0 km by road (15 min).
 There is a Kendriya Vidyalaya next to the museum.
 One has to climb upthe hill to reach the place.

-The museum building is 200 years old and is constructed in Kerala architectural style.
+The museum building is 200 years old.
+The construction is in Kerala architectural style.
 It was known as East Hill Bungalow.
 The bungalow served as a court during the British rule.
-The basement was used as a jail.
-It was turned into an archaeological museum in 1976.
+The basement served as a jail.
+It turned into an archaeological museum in 1976.
 In 1980, museum was renamed Pazhassi Raja Archaeological Museum.
-It is managed by Kerala State Archaeology Department
+Kerala State Archaeology Department manages it.

 The museum has on display mural paintings, antique bronzes, ancient coins, models of temples, umbrella stones and similar megalithic monuments.
 The special collections of the museum include Panchaloha idols and stone sculptures.
 The museum is named after the great Pazhassiraja Kerala Varma of the Padinjare Kovilakom of the Kottayam royal family.